How to Make a WordPress Website ADA Compliant

-To make sure your site is ADA compliant, you’ll need to know the best practices of accessible design — and common accessibility issues to avoid.
-Here’s a look at both:
+To help make sure your site is ADA-compliant, you’ll need to know the best practices of accessible design as well as common accessibility issues to avoid.
+Let’s get started.

 Why Does My Website Need To Be ADA Compliant?